The Difference Between Self-Esteem and Self-Confidence

 Self-confidence is about trusting in yourself and your abilities.
 On the other hand, self-esteem is about self-love and how you value yourself.
 Self-esteem comprises your personal feelings or opinions of yourself.

 Ideally, we value ourselves (self-esteem) and have confidence in ourselves.
 Knowing the difference between these two concepts may help you understand which elements you should work on to improve your self-love and confidence.

 In general, people find it easier to improve their skills and competencies (self-confidence) than their self-esteem, often ending up with professional success, status, income, and social relationships but feeling empty, unsatisfied and unhappy.

 Why Self-esteem is Important?

 Self-esteem is a cognitive and emotional appraisal of our own worth and as such it is vital for both our health and psychological well-being.
 Our self-esteem influences our thoughts, feelings, and behavior towards ourselves, other people, and the world.
 A lot of it depends on how we value ourselves.

 For instance, you won’t seek opportunities and reach your goals if you believe that you are not worthy enough for them.

-People with a healthy self-esteem tend to take a good care of themselves and those around them.
-Moreover, people with a strong self-esteem have a healthy resilience – they do not fear rejection and failure and don’t let the setbacks hold them back from reaching their goals.
+People with healthy self-esteem tend to take good care of themselves and those around them.
+Moreover, people with strong self-esteem have a healthy resilience – they do not fear rejection and failure and don’t let the setbacks hold them back from reaching their goals.

 People with a healthy level of self-esteem are tolerant and forgiving of themselves and others which makes them open to meaningful relationships and positive life experiences.